deactv8/cmdshiftlearnV2/CmdShiftLearn.Api/README.md

 - [Render Deployment Guide](../docs/render-deployment.md)

 ## 🔄 Continuous Integration

+### GitHub Actions

+The project uses GitHub Actions for continuous integration:

+- **Build Validation**: Automatically runs on push and pull requests to the main branch
+  - Builds the project
+  - Verifies code formatting with dotnet format
+  - Fails if build errors or formatting issues are found

+This ensures code quality and prevents broken builds from being merged.

+### Deployment

 The API is automatically deployed to Render on push to the main branch.